Rihanna Reportedly Slams ‘Cold-Hearted’ Drake, Calls Jennifer Lopez Romance ‘The Ultimate Betrayal’

 A source then went on to claim that Rihanna and Drake were “still in each other’s lives” prior to Drake seemingly dating Jennifer, even hinting at the time that there was a chance Drake and Rihanna could start dating again.

-“Anything can change between them though, for better or worse,” the insider noted, which may be why Rihanna is reportedly so unhappy about Drake’s reportedly now dating Lopez.
+“Anything can change between them though, for better or worse,” the insider noted, which may be why Rihanna is reportedly so unhappy about Drake’s allegedly now dating Lopez.

-But while sources alleged at the time that there was a chance of a reconciliation between Drake and Rihanna prior to reports he’s now getting cozy with Jennifer Lopez, Hollywood Life reported that Drake and Rihanna’s one time romance turned pretty sour in the wake of their breakup leading the singer to throw a serious diss at her ex.
+But while sources alleged at the time that there was a chance of a reconciliation between Drake and Rihanna prior to reports he’s now getting cozy with Jennifer Lopez, Hollywood Life reported that Drake and Rihanna’s one time romance turned pretty sour in the wake of their breakup, leading the singer to throw a serious diss at her ex.

-“[Rihanna] feels salty about how s*** went down in their relationship,” a source told the site last year of how Rihanna supposedly handled their breakup, noting that Rihanna did not attend Drake’s 30th birthday party in late October despite Entertainment Tonight reporting that there were a number of big name stars in attendance.
+“[Rihanna] feels salty about how s*** went down in their relationship,” a source told the site last year about how Rihanna supposedly handled their breakup, noting that Rihanna did not attend Drake’s 30th birthday party in late October despite Entertainment Tonight reporting that there were a number of big name stars in attendance.

 “[Rihanna is] still mad at [Drake] for many reasons” continued the insider at the time, months before Rihanna appeared to diss Drake and Jennifer for dating, alleging that the singer believes that Drake is “such a jerk who won’t commit and wants everything his way.”